top of page

 1848-Present

-For full text go to: Resources
+For full text go to: TT Report

 The Synoptic History attempts to give a brief, comprehensive historical account, exploring the intertwined histories of regional tribes and the Episcopal Diocese of El Camino Real from 1848 to the present.
 The narrative provides a “truth-telling” approach, juxtaposing the Episcopal Church’s evolution with the displacement and struggles of Indigenous tribes whose ancestral lands were affected by the church’s establishment in California.